 What Happens if the Trucking Company Destroys Evidence After a Spoliation Letter Is Sent?

 The trucking company could face severe consequences if they destroy or alter evidence after receiving a spoliation letter.
-Your attorney could file an immediate lawsuit on your behalf.
+Your San Diego personal injury attorney could file an immediate lawsuit on your behalf.
 They could also request that the judge issue an immediate temporary restraining order without any hearing to prevent the trucking company from tampering with or destroying evidence until the judge can decide the issue at a court hearing.

 The judge could also penalize the trucking company for destroying or altering documents.
 They could assess the costs and attorney fees the trucking company must pay.
 The judge might rule that there is a presumption that the destroyed evidence contained information helpful to your case.
 This can make it easier for you to prove the trucking company’s and trucker’s negligence in causing the truck accident and to negotiate the maximum recovery in your settlement with their insurance company.